 Source code of DROPS

 The code is still under development.
-The second release is published under the terms of the LGPL .If you want to work with DROPS please send an email to email@example.com
+The releases below are published under the terms of the LGPL .

 DocumentationA user's manual can be found in the DROPS publication list.
 It explains the main mathematical concepts and numerical methods as well as software-related concepts.
-The last chapters contain some examples how to run numerical simulations with DROPS, which are slightly outdated but still may be helpful for the user.
+The last chapters contain some examples how to run numerical simulations with DROPS, which are rather outdated but still may be helpful for the user.
 An HTML documentation of the source code can be generated by typing

 netgen at sourceforge ) can be used.
 Simple geometries, such as bricks and L-shaped domains, can be generated without the use of this tool.